Causes and Types of Rashes

 Rashes can also erupt due to the shampoo residue.
 This is a very common problem.
 Bathing a dog is a tedious task, with the dog shying away from the water, trying to break free, and frisk about.
 Thus, you cannot wash off the shampoo completely from its body.
 This residue becomes itchy and can cause rashes.
 Wash your dog with warm water in order to remove it.

 Man pollutes the environment and along with him suffer the innocent animals.
 Some harmful toxins that we use in our homes or in our gardens have a negative effect on our dogs.
 They might also be sensitive to certain pollutants in the air (which we cannot control), which causes skin rashes.

 This might also be one of the causes if your dog is under medication.
 If you want to change these medicines, then consult the veterinarian before you do so.

-- Visit a Veterinarian: The above medicines will give your dog instant relief from all the itching and irritation.
+The medicines, mentioned earlier, will give your dog instant relief from all the itching and irritation.
 However, that relief is temporary.
 It is better to visit a vet if you see rashes on your pet's face, body, legs, etc. The vet will know best how to deal with it.

 Proper dog care is required to avoid skin rashes.
 Give your dog a bath frequently with proper medicated shampoos.

 The next time you see rashes on your dog's skin, you will know what to do to provide him/her with instant relief.
 Do not ignore it if you want to prevent it from getting worse.